Black Forest Cupcakes

 Making homemade buttermilk is easy with milk and vinegar or lemon juice.
 Fill the measuring cup with 1 teaspoon of vinegar or lemon juice, then fill to the 1/3 mark with milk.

-An easy small batch recipe for Black Forest Cupcakes!
-5 decadent and moist chocolate cupcakes are topped with fresh cherry filling, fluffy whipped cream, chocolate shavings – and a perfect cherry on top!
+An easy recipe for small batch black forest cupcakes!
+5 decadent and moist chocolate cupcakes – made without eggs – are topped with fresh cherry filling, fluffy whipped cream, chocolate shavings, and a proud cherry on top!

 Chocolate Cupcakes